MindTheGap-ERC/ShellbedCondensator/README.md

 # The Shellbed Condensator

-Shiny app to visualize the effects of changing sedimentation rates on formation of shell accumulations.
+Shiny app to visualize the effects of changing sedimentation rates on formation of fossil accumulations.

 ## Authors